-"This course is continuation of ACC201 with an emphasis on liabilities, corporate equity measure measurement and earnings per share calculations.
+This course is continuation of ACC201 with an emphasis on liabilities, corporate equity measure measurement and earnings per share calculations.
 The course examines the evaluation of financial goals with an introduction to managerial accounting topics including cost/volume/profit analysis, responsibility accounting, allocation methodologies, budgets and cash flow.
-(Prerequisite: ACC201)
+Students must earn a minimum grade of C in order to progress to ACC311 Intermediate Accounting.
+(Prerequisite: minimum grade of C in ACC201)